Articles

 April 20, 2026

-Ever had a new hire ask your GM where to find the current closing checklist, and watched them pull open a shared drive, scroll past three folders, open a doc titled "Closing v4 FINAL," and then pause — not actually sure if that's the current version?
+Picture this: a new hire asks your GM where to find the current closing checklist.
+The GM pulls open a shared drive, scrolls past three folders, opens a doc titled "Closing v4 FINAL," and pauses — not actually sure if that's the current version.
 Meanwhile, the district manager across town is training their team off a completely different version they exported to PDF last fall.
 Same company.
 Same closing process.
 Two different realities.
 That's not just a version control issue — it's the quiet reason two of your locations have 20% different margins and nobody can explain why.

 For operations leaders, the problem isn't a lack of effort.
 It's a lack of infrastructure.
 Your people know how the work should get done.
 Your best operators execute at a level you'd happily clone across every shift, every location, every team.
 But the knowledge lives in their heads, in scattered docs, in Slack threads from 2023 — and it doesn't travel.
 That's the gap training software is supposed to close.